Make Decisions for Calendars and Daily Schedules

 - What assistance will parents need to meet the expectations of the new schedule?

-- Will attendance waivers or policy changes be required to suit the new schedule?
+- Will attendance waivers, policy changes or other waivers be required to suit the new schedule?
 How can the state education agency proactively support districts and schools with policies or waivers?

 - Will additional staff, such as bus drivers or food service personnel, be needed?